Yen slips, yuan advances as U.S.-China trade ceasefire lifts investor mood

 The yuan lost some of its earlier momentum after a Caixin/Markit Manufacturing Purchasing Managers’ Index (PMI) showed that China’s factory activity unexpectedly shrank in June as domestic and export demand faltered.

-The Australian dollar AUD=D4, sensitive to the economic fortunes of China, the country's largest trading partner, was down 0.25% at $0.7007.
+The Australian dollar, sensitive to the economic fortunes of China, the country’s largest trading partner, was down 0.25% at $0.7007.

 The euro fell 0.15% to $1.1351.